A common embroidery stitch - that is often referred to as a basic stitch - is the satin stitch.

 An embroidery hoop is just on of the tools needed for basic embroidery stitching

 Of course, to do such intricate needlework, you will need the right tools for the job.
-As such, there are essential tools that you need to have to create embroidery of your own.
-Below are the tools that are vital for this craft.
+There are a few essential tools that you will need if you plan to create embroidery of your own.
+Below are the tools that I recommend getting.

-You will need a reliable needle if you wish to do some embroidery.
-There are several types of needles that you can use, each designed for a specific use.
-Let me help you with a quick introduction to each type you will encounter in needlework:
+You will need a reliable needle.
+There are several types of needles that you can use, and each of them is designed for a specific use.
+Here’s a quick introduction to each type of embroidery needle that you will encounter along the way:

-Crewel needle – The most basic type used in hand embroidery.
+Crewel needle – this is the most basic needle type used in hand embroidery.

-Milliner needle – aka the straw needle, is best suited for doing wrapped stitches due to the shaft and eye being the same size.
+Milliner needle – aka the straw needle.
+This is best suited for doing wrapped stitches due to the shaft and eye being the same size.

-For beginners, to keep the fabric stable, use an embroidery hoop.
-It comes in plastic and wood, and to start with, you can opt for cheaper ones.
+To keep the fabric stable, use an embroidery hoop.
+They come in plastic and wood, and when you are just getting started, you can opt for one of the cheaper ones.
 I recommend upgrading to higher-quality ones once you gain enough experience.

-Not to be mistaken for standard scissors or craft scissors, the embroidery type differs with its smaller and thinner blades.
-Due to the blade’s thin and sharp edges, it can cut threads with precision and efficiency.
+Not to be mistaken for standard scissors or craft scissors, embroidery scissors differ with their smaller and thinner blades.
+Due to the blade’s thin and sharp edges, it can cut threads very precisely and efficiently.

 Hand Embroidery Versus Machine Embroidery

-There are two ways to incorporate embroidery onto fabric; by hand or with a specialized machine.
+There are two ways to incorporate embroidery onto fabric; by hand or with a specialized embroidery sewing machine.
 Besides the obvious, what are the differences between the two methods?
-Why should you pick one over the other?
-Let us try to answer that by drawing a distinct line between hand and machine embroidery.
+And why should you pick one over the other?

 Hand Embroidery

 Hand embroidery requires patience and skill.
-While that may sound like a downside, there are a lot that will attest to how relaxing the process of embroidery can be.
-Also, the focus and attention required for hand embroidery can result in remarkable results.
+For some this is what makes embroidery a non-starter.
+But there are many hand embroiderers that will attest to how relaxing the process of embroidery can be.
+Also, the focus and attention required for hand embroidery can result in some beautiful work.

 Machine Embroidery